ndstephens/typescript-fundamentals-and-intermediate/28_Mapped-Indexed-Types/README.md

 # Use Mapped types with Indexed Access types

+## Filtering Properties by _key_

-Mapped types work great with indexed access types, because the index can be used when defining the value type.
+Mapped types work great with indexed access types, because the index is used when defining the value type.

 ```ts
 type PartOfWindow = {